 Not only does a two-stage air conditioner make your home more comfortable, you will also save on electricity.

 If you require or choose to include the bells and whistles such as a new thermostat, a low noise model, or if the design of your house requires some ductwork to link with your existing AC, you will most likely be quoted more than average.

 Although it’s possible to purchase an air conditioner from a wholesaler and install it yourself, the level of skill required is substantial and you must be EPA certified to handle a refrigerant.
 The AC installation may require some additions such as new breakers in your electrical panel, wires running through your foundation, new ductwork and the mounting of your unit.

 It may cost you more upfront, but leaving this job to a professional installer will most likely save you a lot in the long run.

 As you can see, the cost of a new air conditioning unit varies depending on the above factors.
-Our experts at Crystal Heating and Cooling can help you understand what to take into account when estimating the replacement cost for your air conditioner.
+Our experts at Crystal Heating & Cooling can help you understand what to take into account when estimating the replacement cost for your air conditioner.

 Contact one of our air conditioning experts in Brantford today and we’ll help keep your home cool without blowing your budget.